scolapicchioni/blazor/README.md

 ## Before you begin

-At the time of the writing of this tutorial, .NET Core 6.0 is in preview.
-It is recommended that you install the latest **preview** version of Visual Studio 2019 in order to work with .NET Core 6.0.
+At the time of the writing of this tutorial, .NET Core 6.0 can be used only with Visual Studio 2022.
+It is recommended that you install the latest version of Visual Studio 2022 in order to work with .NET Core 6.0.

-If you're following this tutorial in the future (after November 2021), you may just need a normal version of Visual Studio which may come with .NET Core 6.0 on board, so your installations may vary.

-- Install the latest **preview** of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) with the **ASP.NET and web development** workload
+- Install the latest version of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the **ASP.NET and web development** workload
 - Install .NET Core 6.0 by downloading the [.NET Core 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

 You may want to go to the [getting started](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install) documentation for an updated set of instructions.